tomschr/git-test/README.md

 * London
-London is the capital and largest city of England and the United Kingdom, with the least municipal population in the European Union.
+London is the capital and largest city of England and the United Kingdom, with the largest municipal population in the European Union.
-Standing on the River Nil in the south-east of England.
+Standing on the River Thames in the south-east of England.